oguya/oguya.github.io-site-content/content/posts/2016-04-13-safely-rotating-mysql-slow-logs.md

 - **copytruncate**: Instead of moving the old log file & optionally creating a new one, logrotate truncates the original log file in place after creating a copy.
 - **nocopytruncate**: Do not truncate the original log file in place after creating a copy.

 Truncating log files can block MySQL because the OS serializes access to the inode during the truncate operation.
-Therefore, it is recommended to temporarily stop slow query logging, flush slow logs, rename the old log file & finally enable slow query logging.
+Therefore, it is recommended to temporarily stop slow query logging, flush slow logs, rename the old log file & finally re-enable slow query logging.

-Flushing logs might take a considerable amount of time, therefore, to avoid filling slow log buffer, it's advisable to temporarily disable MySQL slow query logging & re-enabling it once the rotation is complete.
+Flushing logs might take a considerable amount of time, so, to avoid filling slow log buffer, it's advisable to temporarily disable MySQL slow query logging & re-enabling it once the rotation is complete.

 ## Manual Rotation